mhahsler/Introduction_to_Data_Mining_R_Examples/README.md

 installation is done directly in R and the installation code can be found at the beginning of each chapter.

 ## Statement of Need

-The textbook Introduction to Data Mining has been one of the most popular choices to learn and teach data mining concepts.
+The textbook Introduction to Data Mining has been one of the most popular choices for learning and teaching data mining concepts.
 Some of the most important chapters have been made available for free by the authors on the [books's website](https://www-users.cse.umn.edu/~kumar001/dmbook/index.php).
 One of the authors also provides Python Jupyter notebooks with examples, but